 When we believe the claim is strong enough, we’ll send it to the liable party requesting a certain amount of compensation.
 This will depend on the severity of the injury, any costs you incurred or will incur as a result of the injury and any loss of income due to the injury.

 The defendant can either accept the claim, agreeing to pay the amount requested, or deny the claim.
 If they choose to deny, your case could be heard in court where a settlement will be agreed upon through negotiation.

 Whatever the outcome, you can guarantee that your dedicated clinical negligence solicitors at Talbots Law will do their best to put things right and help you get your life back on track.

 Is there a time limit on a medical claim?

 Generally speaking, yes.
 After the incident has occurred, you have a period of three years to make a claim.
-There are of course certain exceptions; for example if you are not 18 years old but still need to make a medical negligence claim, you have three years starting from the day you turn 18.
+There are of course certain exceptions; for example if you are not 18 years old but still need to make a clinical negligence claim, you have three years starting from the day you turn 18.

-Speak to the team of medical negligence solicitors at Talbots Law today to begin the process of making a claim.
+Speak to the team of clinical negligence solicitors at Talbots Law today to begin the process of making a claim.
 We take on each claim separately with care and dedication, and the advice and support we provide will be tailored to suit your specific needs.
 Just give us a call today on 0800 118 1500.

 We’re here to help.
 Please fill in this simple form and we’ll get back to you as soon as possible.